Copper Range 29: Preservation

 The MCRM hired Steve Butler's Mid-West Locomotive and Machine Works of North Lake, Wisconsin to separate the locomotive's boiler from the frame and running gear and load them onto four separate flatbeds provided by Deppe Transportation Services of Baraboo and R. Becker Interprises of Warren.
 Despite bad weather hovering Hancock, work began on May 20, and the locomotive's journey to North Freedom began six days later.
 On May 27, No. 29's components arrived in one of the MCRM's parking lots, and museum employees and volunteers used ballast to create a suitable base for the cranes that would be used to unload the locomotive's components.
 Railfans came to the museum to watch the unloading process, which began with the tender being placed on the trackage.
 After that, the frame and running gear were unloaded, and then the boiler was placed back onto the frame.
 No. 29's move was officially completed when the wooden cab was placed back onto the backend of the firebox.
 Afterwards, the MCRM began inspecting the locomotive's condition, and as a result of being stored out in the elements for several years, many of the locomotive's components were found to be in poor condition.
 The firebox was deteriorated, its end beams were rotted, and both of its knuckle couplers were missing.
-Beginning in 2006, museum crews painted the locomotive in primer-red in preparation for a cosmetic stabilization, and later on, No. 29 was repainted black, and the locomotive's bell, numberplate, and electric headlight have returned.
+Beginning in 2006, museum crews painted the locomotive in primer-red in preparation for a cosmetic stabilization, and as of 2022, No. 29 has been repainted back to utilitarian black with a grey smokebox, and the locomotive's bell, numberplate, and electric headlight have returned.
 The rotten wooden bar in front of the pilot deck has also been replaced with a new one.
 The MCRM is currently awaiting funds to complete the cosmetic stabilization by bringing back the locomotive's couplers and connecting rods.
 For the time being, No. 29 sits on static display in front of passenger car No. 60, as well as another Copper Range car, to represent the Copper Range's Chippewa train.